mlswg/mls-architecture/draft-ietf-mls-architecture.md

 point in time.
 Alternatively, non-mobile applications could use a websocket or persistent connection for notifications directly from the DS.

 Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider have to be trusted to avoid making correlation on which devices are recipients of the same message.
 For secure messaging systems, push notifications are often sent real-time as it is not acceptable to create artificial delays for message retrieval.

-> **RECOMMENDATION:** If real time notifications are not necessary, one can
-> delay notifications randomly across recipient devices using a mixnet or other
-> techniques.

 Note that with a legal request to ask the service provider for the push-token associated with an identifier, it is easy to correlate the token